-The eligible applicants must be an active member of the MPCRG and AFPM.
+*The eligible applicants must be an ACTIVE member of AFPM.

 Two types of grants are offered:

 The main objective is to encourage impactful project in primary care settings.